Pre-Orientation Wilderness Experience

-- Registration will be capped at 24 participants this year.
+- Registration will be capped at 16 participants for Project Marj Lite.
 All subsequent registrations will be put on a wait list.

 - What paperwork do I need to complete?

-- To complete registration, participants must submit all documents in the Registration Packet by mail to Campus Recreation and be post marked by July 31, 2015.
+- To complete registration, participants must submit their Registration Form and Payment by mail to Campus Recreation and they must be received by August 28, 2015

 - Can we contact family during the trip?

 - We do not allow participants to bring cell phones or other technology into the field as we feel it is distracting to the group process and hinders participants from meaningfully engaging with other participants and with their own self-reflection.
 All leaders and support staff carry a cell phone for any emergency situations.
 All parents will be given the contact information for the Project Marj Director for any home or family emergencies.